tejas012321011/Training-Y22/Likith Sai 220483.md

 The usage of cat command NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL
 <h3> Bandit 2</h3>
-The usage of cat to open files with names as special characters rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi
+The usage of cat to open files with names as special characters<br>
+rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi
 <h3> Bandit 3</h3>
 How to open files with spaces in their name using cat